 Corruption can infect all parts of an economy in systematic ways.
-There is a direct relationship between the extent of government intervention in economic activity and the amount of corruption.
+There is a direct relationship between the extent of government intervention in economic activity and the prevalence of corruption.
 In particular, excessive and redundant government regulations provide opportunities for bribery or graft.
 In addition, government regulations or restrictions in one area may create informal markets in another.
-For example, a country that imposes numerous burdensome barriers on conducting business, including regulatory red tape and high transaction costs, can incentivize bribery and encourage illegitimate market interactions.
+For example, by imposing numerous burdensome barriers on conducting business, including regulatory red tape and high transaction costs, a government can incentivize bribery and encourage illegitimate market interactions.

-Ensuring transparency is key to dealing effectively with corruption.
+Ensuring transparency is crucial to dealing effectively with corruption.
 Openness in regulatory procedures and processes can promote equitable treatment and greater efficiency.